 - 23 June 2016 UK referendum vote to leave EU

 The decision to leave the European Union on 23 June 2016 marked a defining moment in the UK’s history.
-A target withdrawal date was then set for 29 March 2019 and as this deadline approaches, Kennedys is committed to staying abreast of the political negotiations and keeping you informed about the expected outcomes.
+A target withdrawal date was then set for 29 March 2019, which has been extended to 31 October 2019.
+As the negotiations continue, Kennedys is committed to staying abreast of the political negotiations and keeping you informed about the expected outcomes.
 We are here to help you understand the business impacts - whether you are a UK SME or a major global insurer.

 Kennedys is a leading voice on Brexit, particularly for the insurance industry.
 We have commissioned two market reports to understand what Brexit means for the industry - one before the UK referendum, and one after.
 Our latest report - Brexit and the insurance sector: Towards 2020 and beyond - takes views from 20 leading insurance industry experts and policymakers and offers a six point plan on how to safeguard the long-term interests of businesses.
 These six key recommendations, if implemented, will safeguard future investment, talent and innovation in the insurance sector.